Raphael-Boichot/Pico-slide-show/README.md

 - I recommend testing the RP2040 Zero before soldering it (just try to flash the code without any error message) as Aliexpress components can sometimes be defective out of the box.
 - Trim the pins **BEFORE SOLDERING** as short as possible for each component in order to not punch the battery side or scratch yourself if you wear it as cool pendant.
 - Populate the front side before, test and if everything is OK, populate the back side.
+Stuck the battery with small patches of double sided tape in order to ba able to remove it, just in case.
 - If possible, try to remove as much flux residues as you can but beware to the TFT display, it is very sensitive to dipping into IPA.

 ![](/Pictures/Showcase_1.png)